jdmagasin/ProchlorococcusGlucoseAssimilation/README.md

 was substituted for the [MicroTOOLs description](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL24371).
 Instructions for installing the MicroTOOLs software pipeline (R package) are available from the provided link.

-### Microbial community structure changes in response to glucose -- 16S rRNA sequencing
-Raw MiSeq sequences for V3-V4 regions of 16S rRNA were processed using a DADA2-based pipeline by a commericial bioinformatics company.
-However, the analysis described in the paper is mainly based on the script analyze16S.R.

 ## Ensemble of Gene Set Enrichment Analyses (EGSEA) -- microarray
 In addition to single-gene differential expression analysis, we looked for pathways that responded to glucose.
-Pathways were defined limited to genes on the microarray, and only used genes that tend to change in the same direction (increase together, or decrease together) as a pathway is up- or down-regulated.
+Because EGSEA identifies genes fow which the collective change is significant, we defined pathways to include genes that increase (or decrease) together as the pathway is up- (or down-) regulated.

+## Microbial community structure changes in response to glucose -- 16S rRNA sequences
+Raw MiSeq sequences for V3 and V4 regions of 16S rRNA genes were processed using a DADA2-based pipeline by a commericial bioinformatics company.
+However, the analysis described in the paper is mainly based on analyze16S.R.